 I bought a ticket for the street car trolley that gave you a tour of the city.
 I rode the trolley through the entire tour to get a feel for the city and also to figure out which tourist attractions I wanted to do first.
 The guide on the trolley was very knowledgeable about the city of Toronto.
 After I rode through the entire tour I decided to go to the CN Tower.
 As I exited the trolley the guide told me that my ticket was good for 48 hours.

 The CN Tower was definitely a sight to see.
-In the guide that they provided me with it said that the CN Tower was constructed in 1976 and took over 40 months to complete.
-That over 1500 workers worked 24 hours a day 5 days a week for 40 months to construct the CN Tower.
+The CN Tower is a concrete communications and observation tower.
+Its name CN stands for Canadian National, from the railway company that built the tower.
+It was constructed in 1976 and took over 40 months to complete.
+Over 1500 workers worked 24 hours a day, 5 days a week for 40 months to construct the CN Tower.

 After exploring the CN Towner I recalled from the trolley tour that a Christmas Market was nearby in the Distillery District.
 According to my map of the city it was about a 20 minute walk.
 I was so excited to be in Canada and wanted to see more of the city I decided to go for it I have never been to a Christmas Market before and this did not disappoint.
 They had these cute cottage style shoppes throughout and a maze of pink Christmas trees you could walk through.
 After walking around for a while I took refuge in a cute coffee shop where I got some hot chocolate.